Litigation Trust Oversight Committee definition

 • P&T committee means a committee of the hospital composed of physicians, pharmacists, and other health professionals that evaluates the clinical use of drugs within the hospital, develops policies for managing drug use and administration in the hospital, and manages the hospital drug formulary system.
 “Physician” means a person who is currently licensed in Iowa to practice medicine and surgery, osteopathic medicine and surgery, or osteopathy.
 A physician who executes a written protocol with an authorized pharmacist shall supervise the pharmacist’s activities involved in the overall management of patients receiving medications or disease management services under the protocol.
 The physician may

-• Sub-Committee means a committee of a committee created by the board.
+• Sub-Committee means a committee of a committee created by the Board.

-• Joint Committee means the committee established under Article 19 [Joint Committee];
+• Joint Committee means the Joint Committee established by Article 164(1) of the withdrawal agreement;

 • Liquidation Trustee means the trustee appointed jointly by the Debtors and the Creditors’ Committee, and identified in the Plan Supplement, to serve as the liquidation trustee under the Liquidation Trust Agreement, or any successor appointed in accordance with the terms of the Plan and Liquidation Trust Agreement.